 In this example, we reconsider the exact same dataset in the constricted artery model of the previous test case.
 The goal of the machine learning model here is to take the low-fidelity velocity magnitude field in the same region of interest (away from the wall) and predict high-fidelity wall shear stress (WSS) at the bottom wall as shown in Fig. 7.
 In this case, the machine learning model needs to map a 2D scalar field to a 1D scalar field.
-A deep autoencoder similar to test case 3 was used with the last encoder layer being mapped to a $100 \times 1$ line instead of an image.
-5000 epochs with a learning rate of $2.5 \times 10^{-5}$ and a 64 batchsize were used.
+A deep autoencoder similar to test case 3 was used with the last encoder layer being mapped to a 100×1 line instead of an image.
+5000 epochs with a learning rate of 2.5×10^{-5} and a 64 batchsize were used.

 As shown in Fig. 7, all methods provide a very accurate estimate for WSS in the training regime.
 In this case, the distinction between the training and test errors was more pronounced for both neural network and interpretable models.
 As seen more clearly in Table 2 and 3, in testing, the mean absolute error was considerably reduced for the interpretable models.
-However, in a relative sense, the peak error during testing was not reduced as much as in some of the previous cases.
-Another interesting observation was that the data-driven interpretable model also had better training performance compared to the neural network model.
+Another interesting observation was that the data-driven interpretable model had slightly better training performance

 Figure 7: Test case 5 results are shown (predicting wall shear stress WSS field from low-fidelity velocity data).
 The same model as test case 4 is used. a) An overview of the proposed machine learning task is shown where high-fidelity WSS field is predicted from a 2D low-fidelity simulation.
-Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime as shown in the WSS vs. x plot. b) Boxplots of the pointwise absolute error (PAE) distribution are shown, considering point-wise error data aggregated across all samples.
+Neural network, interpretable model trained based on the neural network (NN-driven), and interpretable model trained based on training data (data-driven) results are compared to ground-truth for a sample input in the training regime as shown in the WSS vs. x plot. b) Boxplots of the point-wise absolute error (PAE) distribution considering point-wise error data aggregated across all samples and image-based absolute error considering the spatially averaged error of each output field variable are shown.
 The performance of the neural network (NN), interpretable model trained on neural network predictions (Interp NN-driven), interpretable model trained on training data (Interp data-driven) are shown for the training data and out-of-distribution test data.
 Refer to Fig. 3 for boxplot details.